lakshmankumar12/nixPowerToolNotes/misc_tools.md

 efibootmgr --bootnum 0005 --delete-bootnum

 ## add a boot number
-efibootmgr --create --disk /dev/sda --part 2 --label 'My new label' --loader '\EFI\ubuntu\shimx64.efi'
+## efibootmgr --create --disk /dev/sda --part 2 --label 'My new label' --loader '\EFI\ubuntu\shimx64.efi'
+## typical for a ubuntu-iso-dd'ed usb.
+sudo efibootmgr --create --disk /dev/sda --part 2 --label 'USB Installer' --loader '\EFI\boot\bootx64.efi'

 ## '*' in the o/p shows if the entry is active or not, -a => active, -A => inactive
 efibootmgr -a <0002>